cugu/afro/README.md

 ![afro logo](logo/afro.png)

-afro can parse APFS images.
+afro can parse APFS volumes.
 It not only extracts the latest data but also older versions of the files.

 ## Installation